dupr/duprkit/README.md

-Debian User Package Repository Toolkit
+Unofficial Debian User Package Repository Toolkit
 ===

+DISCLAINMER: Everything here is totoally unrelated to the Debian Project.
+Take your own risk using anything here, and please review all the code before execution.

 Usage